hashicorp/consul/website/source/api/index.html.md

 While the mechanism is relatively simple to work with, there are a few edge cases that must be handled correctly.
  * **Reset the index if it goes backwards**.
-While indexes in general are monotonically increasing, there are several real-world scenarios in which they can go backwards for a given query.
+While indexes in general are monotonically increasing(i.e. they should only ever increase as time passes), there are several real-world scenarios in which they can go backwards for a given query.
 Implementations must check to see if a returned index is lower than the previous value, and if it is, should reset index to `0` - effectively restarting their blocking loop.